 Proving that you are still eligible to obtain compensation for damages and losses when you are a pedestrian who’s partially at fault for the accident can be tough, largely due to the pressure placed on the injured pedestrian and other parties’ continuous efforts to convince the pedestrian that he or she is not entitled to any compensation.

 That’s why it is important that you hire a Pittsburgh pedestrian accident lawyer regardless of whether you are partially at fault or the other party is fully at fault.
-Let our attorneys from SMA Law Group evaluate your situation, determine liability and how much your case is worth, and develop the most effective legal strategy to win compensation.
+Let our attorneys from SMT Legal evaluate your situation, determine liability and how much your case is worth, and develop the most effective legal strategy to win compensation.